erasmus-without-paper/ewp-mobility-vs-api-use-cases/README.md

 "given" exactly one Outgoing Mobility object.

-The receiving institution has access to all the objects and can perform some actions on them (by called Outgoing Mobility Remote Update API served by the sending institution).
+The receiving institution has access to all the objects and can perform some actions on them (by calling Outgoing Mobility Remote Update API served by the sending institution).
 Accepting and rejecting nominations works exactly this way.